Swastikas still linger on some flags in Finland's air force, but are on the way out

 A symbol used for more than a century

-Finland's air force adopted the swastika emblem in 1918 soon after country gained its independence after more than a century of Imperial Russia rule.
+Finland's air force adopted the swastika emblem in 1918 soon after country gained its independence after more than a century of Imperial Russian rule.

 Count Eric von Rosen of neighboring Sweden donated Finland's first military plane in 1918, which bore his personal symbol, the swastika.